snehachandra-tech/customer-review-sentiment-annotation/README.md

 ## 📌 Project Overview

-This project is a simple Sentiment Analysis application developed using Python.
-It analyzes text entered by the user and identifies whether the sentiment is Positive, Negative, or Neutral.
+This project is a beginner-friendly Sentiment Analysis application developed using Python.
+It analyzes the text entered by the user and predicts whether the sentiment is Positive, Negative, or Neutral.

-The project demonstrates the basic concepts of Natural Language Processing (NLP) and text classification.
-It is suitable for beginners who want to learn how Python can be used to analyze text data.
+The project uses the TextBlob Python library to perform basic sentiment analysis.
+It demonstrates how Python can be used to process text and understand its sentiment.

 ## 🎯 Objectives

-- Understand the basics of Sentiment Analysis.
+- Learn the basics of Sentiment Analysis.
+- Use Python for text processing.
-- Analyze text data using Python.
+- Analyze user-provided text.
-- Classify text into Positive, Negative, or Neutral sentiments.
+- Classify text into Positive, Negative, or Neutral.
-- Learn basic Natural Language Processing concepts.
-- Build a beginner-friendly Python project.
+- Understand the use of Python libraries.

 ## ✨ Features

-- Accepts text input from the user.
+- Simple text input from the user.
-- Analyzes the sentiment of the text.
-- Displays the predicted sentiment.
+- Sentiment prediction using Python.
-- Simple and easy-to-use interface.
+- Positive, Negative, and Neutral classification.
+- Easy-to-understand code.
-- Beginner-friendly Python implementation.
+- Beginner-friendly console application.

 ## 🛠️ Technologies Used

 - Python 3
+- TextBlob
 - Natural Language Processing (NLP)
-- Text Classification
-- VS Code
+- Visual Studio Code
 - GitHub

 ## 📂 Project Structure